 You can get nose-to-nose with the Outdoor Gallery panels anytime of the day or night.
-They’re always on view.
-The framed version of Bright Day has been temporarily located to the GAAC classroom.
-Come by anytime during regular business hours to look at it.
+They’re always on view on the exterior walls of the GAAC.

-Read about the history of the GAAC’s Outdoor Gallery project here.
+Read about the 2021-22 Outdoor Gallery exhibition of Pam Spicer’s work here.

-Notice: you must be logged in to bid on auction items when the auction is open.
+You must login or register to bid on auction items when the auction is open.
 It is not necessary to login for viewing only.

 [lrm_form default_tab="login"][lrm_form default_tab=”login” logged_in_message=”You are currently logged in and are all set to place bids on any of the auction items listed below when the auction is open.
 Good luck! “]